antoinedoize/rainfall_occurrence_BMCD/README.md

-# Companion code — A duration-augmented binary Markov chain for rainfall occurrence with long dry spells
+# A duration-augmented binary Markov chain for rainfall occurrence with long dry spells

 Reproduction pipeline and re-usable implementation for the article *"A duration-augmented binary Markov chain for rainfall occurrence with long